LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1783
 #### Mazikeen's Story
-Lucius is slain by Ven-Dryk during the reclamation of Brokvar - Mazikeen vows vengeance on the unknown to her person that slew her father.
+Lucius is slain by Ven-Dryk during the reclamation of Brokvar - Mazikeen vows vengeance on the unknown to her person that slew her father

 ## 1786
 #### Mazikeen's Story